-4.6 Potential Management Impact
+4.7 Management Impact

-Female exploitation fractions from 1990-2007 were much higher than the exploitation fractions from 2008-2017.
+Female exploitation fractions from 1990-2007 were much higher than the exploitation fractions from 2008-2018.
 These lower female exploitation fractions in recent years illustrate the influence of the female-specific management measures implemented by the jurisdictions starting in 2008.
-Male exploitation fractions have not shown the same pattern (Figure 10).
-Additionally, the rapid increase in abundance from 2008 to 2010 and again from 2014 to 2016 indicate that the current management framework has allowed the stock to regain some of its natural resilience to environmental changes.
+Male exploitation fractions have not shown the same pattern, which was expected because management action was targeted toward females (Figure 10).
+Additionally, the rapid increase in abundance from 2008-2010 and again from 2014-2016 indicate that the current management framework has allowed the stock to regain some of its expected resilience to environmental changes.